 3. Manuka Health Manuka Honey

 In contrast to Wedderspoon’s Manuka honey, the product offered by Manuka Health is not quite as appealing to the palate.
-You can try to mix it with some stronger-flavored ingredients, but I find that it’s just best to avoid consuming it altogether.
+You can try to mix it with some stronger-flavored ingredients.
+It’s best to just avoid consuming it altogether though.

 4. Comvita Certified Manuka Honey

-Comvita is one of the more recognizable brands in the Manuka honey industry and their product is well regarded for its effectiveness.
+Comvita is one of the more recognizable brands in the Manuka honey industry.
+Their product is well regarded for its effectiveness.

-I’m not here to dispute how well this example of Manuka honey works.
+I’m not here to dispute how well this example works.
 After getting the chance to use it on more than a few occasions, I can certainly vouch for its effectiveness.
 That’s due in part to it having a UMF level over 15+.

 5. Happy Valley Manuka Honey

-The folks at Happy Valley are also offering another variant of Manuka Honey that features a UMF level of 15+.
-As noted earlier, that UMF level is a good indicator of how effective the Manuka honey is at providing health benefits.
+The folks at Happy Valley are also offering another variant of Manuka Honey.
+It features a UMF level of 15+.
+As noted earlier, that UMF level is a good indicator of how effective this is at providing health benefits.

-A UMF level of 15+ is more than acceptable for Manuka honey and that’s one of the reasons why Happy Valley’s product is worth your attention.
+A UMF level of 15+ is more than acceptable for Manuka honey.
+That’s one of the reasons why Happy Valley’s product is worth your attention.

-Another reason you should know about Happy Valley’s honey is because it’s yet another item that has culinary value along with therapeutic value.
-Admittedly, the flavor featured by this Manuka honey is stronger than what many other competitors feature, but it’s one that grows on you.
+You should also know about Happy Valley’s honey because it’s another item that has culinary and therapeutic value.
+Admittedly, the flavor featured by this is stronger than what many other competitors feature, but it’s one that grows on you.

 6. WildCape Manuka Honey

 The last item we’re reviewing in this article is the Manuka honey from WildCape.
-Similar to the last two products, this variant of Manuka honey also features a UMF level of 15+ and thus, you can expect to receive a bounty of health benefits from it.
+Similar to the last two products, this variant of Manuka honey also features a UMF level of 15+.
+You can expect to receive a bounty of health benefits from it.

-Of the different types of Manuka honey featured in this article, I can say that this WildCape creation is the one that featured my favorite flavor profile.
+Of the different types of Manuka honey featured in this article, I can say that this WildCape creation features my flavor profile.
 It’s sweeter than the other ones I tried, which makes it better suited to be used in desserts.

-However, it’s not cloyingly sweet.
-It’s also got that hint of floral flavor that I appreciate, although there may be others who are not as fond of it.
+It’s not cloyingly sweet.
+It’s also got a hint of floral flavor that I appreciate, although there may be others who are not as fond of it.

 What Is Manuka Honey?

-It’s easy to assume that Manuka honey is just a slight variation on the widely available sweet stuff that you can find on most supermarket shelves.
-That’s why it’s important to point out that Manuka honey is dissimilar from that more common type of honey in some notable ways.
+It’s easy to assume that Manuka honey is just a slight variation on the widely available sweet stuff you can find on most supermarket shelves.
+That’s why it’s important to point out how Manuka honey is dissimilar from the more common type of honey.